kyco/dev-dict/README.md

 # dev-dict

 A dictionary of software related terms.

-Supports multiple languages.
+This package aims to provide an exhaustive list of software industry related terms with simple explanations.

+Currently supported languages:
+- English (US)
+- English (GB)
+- German (DE)

 ## Installation